 Old Colony Planning Council (OCPC)

-The OCPC runs a volunteer driver program through their Area Agency on Aging.
+OCPC runs a volunteer driver program through their Area Agency on Aging.
 Any Council on Aging in the region can opt in.
 Participating Councils on Aging handle volunteer recruitment and scheduling, while OCPC handles reimbursement.
 Based in Brockton.

 RSVP Rides for Veterans, Norfolk County Commissioners’ Office

 American Cancer Society’s Road to Recovery - service was suspended and is gradually resuming operations

 The Road to Recovery Program operates statewide and matches cancer patients with drivers to take them to their cancer-related appointments.
 The program is not meant to fulfill every transportation need that cancer patients might have, but is meant to supplement what their family and friends can provide.
 If the program receives a request it cannot fill, staff members try to connect the patient with other transportation providers.